classner/barrista/documentation/index.rst

 ====================================

 Barrista will serve your `caffe <https://github.com/BVLC/caffe>`_ right!
-It is a Python library that offers a comparable interface as `keras <http://keras.io>`_ and `Theano <http://deeplearning.net/software/theano/>`_, but using standard `caffe`.
+It is a Python library that offers a comparable interface to `keras <http://keras.io>`_ and `Theano <http://deeplearning.net/software/theano/>`_, but using standard `caffe`.